openvenues/libpostal/README.md

 are performed to make the training data resemble real messy geocoder input as closely as possible.

-- **Language classification**: multinomial logistic regression trained on all of OpenStreetMap ways, addr:* tags, toponyms and formatted addresses.
-Labels are derived using point-in-polygon tests in Quattroshapes and official/regional languages for countries and admin 1 boundaries respectively.
+- **Language classification**: multinomial logistic regression trained (using the [FTRL-Proximal](https://research.google.com/pubs/archive/41159.pdf) method to induce sparsity) on all of OpenStreetMap ways, addr:* tags, toponyms and formatted addresses.
+Labels are derived using point-in-polygon tests for both OSM countries and official/regional languages for countries and admin 1 boundaries respectively.
 So, for example, Spanish is the default language in Spain but in different regions e.g. Catalunya, Galicia, the Basque region, the respective